 Yellow Drama is arranged with two bedrooms and a bathroom on the ground floor.

-Bedroom 1: Is very spacious with a double bed, cot and doors leading through to a
+Bedroom 1: Spacious with a double bed, cot and doors leading through to;

 Bedroom 2: A generous single bedroom (with pull-out bed if required).